 Dyslexia Research Trust www.dyslexic.org.uk

-Thousands of bright children and young adults across the UK are not meeting their full potential because they have difficulty in learning to read and spell.
-The affect this can have on an individuals confidence can be devastating, and they can carry this with them into adulthood.
+Thousands of bright children and young adults across the UK have difficulty in learning to read and spell.
+This can have a devastating effect on their school, social and work life.

 - carrying out visual assessments for children and adults at our research clinics